by Daniel Ang

 Many experiments have been designed to look for these new particles.
 For example, dark matter experiments LUX and XENON1T use a large tank of liquid xenon to find experimental evidence for the existence of a hypothetical dark matter particle called a WIMP, or a Weakly Interacting Massive Particle.
 If such a particle were to pass through the tank, it would interact with the xenon and produce a flash of light that is picked up by detectors.
 Unfortunately, despite over a decade of similar searches, no WIMPs have been detected by either experiment.
 Nor have any other dark matter experiments detected a clear, unambiguous signal of new particles.
 While this does not rule out all the range of possibilities of dark matter, null results like these have already constrained many simpler classes of theories.

-In light of our failure to verify any of our proposed theories about dark matter with experimental evidence, we have to make due with the fact that there is a great hole in our understanding of matter in the universe.
+In light of our failure to verify any of our proposed theories about dark matter with experimental evidence, we have to make do with the fact that there is a great hole in our understanding of matter in the universe.
 Still, can’t we at least be satisfied that the Standard Model describes ordinary, everyday matter – protons, neutrons, electrons – very well?

 Unfortunately, the answer is: not quite.

 The problem of baryon asymmetry